Brandi Carlile: 2010–2014: Continued success

 In 2011, Carlile's album Live at Benaroya Hall with the Seattle Symphony reached number 14 on the Top Rock Albums chart.
-The live album finds Carlile performing a mix of original songs and cover material.
-Recorded during two sold-out shows in November 2010 at Benaroya Hall in Seattle, Washington, the album features Washington-native Carlile and her long-time band (including brothers Phil and Tim Hanseroth) performing alongside the Seattle Symphony.
+The live album found Carlile performing a mix of original songs and cover material.
+Recorded during two sold-out shows in November 2010 at Benaroya Hall in Seattle, Washington, the album featured Washington-native Carlile and her long-time band (including brothers Phil and Tim Hanseroth) performing alongside the Seattle Symphony.
 Andrew Leahey from AllMusic called it Carlile's best and wrote, "'Live at Benaroya Hall' is more concerned with dressing up Carlile's music in elegant, orchestral clothing, and the results are pretty stunning, from the grandeur of 'The Story' – now featuring horns, woodwinds, and strings.
 This isn't Brandi Carlile's first concert album, but it's certainly the best."
 In the United States, the album reached peak positions of number 63 on the Billboard 200, number 5 on the US Folk Albums chart and number 14 on the US Rock Albums chart.